zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 Whether you are a data scientist or a machine learning engineer, nothing quite beats the feeling of seeing your model perform well on a test set.
-It's the culmination of many coffee infused hours of work, trial-error iterations and the occasional curse word.
-Those endorphins are well earned, albeit short lived.
+It's the culmination of many coffee-infused hours of work, trial-error iterations and the occasional curse word.
+Those endorphins are well-earned, albeit short-lived.

-The performance of your model doesn't have to share the same fate as your neuropeptide levels as it hits the harsher conditions of real world in production.
+The performance of your model doesn't have to share the same fate as your neuropeptide levels as it hits the harsher conditions of the real world in production.
-All you need is some good old fashioned test automation to keep your model in good shape after it's been deployed.
+All you need is some good old-fashioned test automation to keep your model in good shape after it's been deployed.

-In this article, I introduce [Deepchecks](https://deepchecks.com/), an open source Python library for data and model validation that can be easily integrated into your ZenML pipelines to implement continuous testing and monitoring workflows.
+In this article, I introduce [Deepchecks](https://deepchecks.com/), an open-source Python library for data and model validation that can be easily integrated into your ZenML pipelines to implement continuous testing and monitoring of your workflows.
 The article includes a full end-to-end example that shows just how simple it is to combine Deepchecks and ZenML.
 Going through the exercise will give you a glimpse of how to use automated data and model validation to not only build better models but also to reduce the operational